The IEP Team had a Meeting without You.

 One of these common issues is IEP teams meeting without parents.
 Mind you, for the purposes of this post, I am not talking about your annual IEP meeting.
 I am talking about formal or informal meeting of staff during the course of the school year, that does not involve parents.

 How a parent learns about this varies.
 Sometimes they are meeting right before an annual meeting and a parent actually sees this meeting taking place.
 Sometimes it is mentioned to the parent in passing.
-Other times a parent is directly told “Hey, we met to discuss CHILD and ……” which tends to be very off putting for some parents.

 An IEP Meeting without a Parent?

-The IEP team is allowed to meet without you.
+In other words, the IEP team is allowed to meet without you.
 School districts are required to hold an annual IEP meeting with the parent.
 They are required to make significant effort to not only notify you of this meeting, but accommodate your schedule.

-There is nothing in IDEA that requires them to include you in every conversation that occurs about your child–with one, two or all of the other IEP team members.
+However, there is nothing in IDEA that requires them to include you in every conversation that occurs about your child–with one, two or all of the other IEP team members.

 Look, I get it.
 The IEP process is frustrating.
 It can be awful and feel like 12:1 at an IEP meeting.